plasmadancom/HAT-RACK/README.md

 ![HAT RACK](/img/hat-rack.png)

-HAT RACK is the big brother to our <a href="https://github.com/plasmadancom/DINPi">DINPi board</a>, and is compatible!
+HAT RACK is the big brother to our [DINPi board](https://github.com/plasmadancom/DINPi), and is compatible!
 Stack, wire or daisy chain together to create arrays of connected HATs or pHATs.
 Ideal for home automation or industrial control applications.
 HAT RACK is also DIN rail mountable using three universal rail adaptors.

 ![HAT RACK with Raspberry Pi](/img/hat-rack-raspberry-pi.png)

 Just like its little brother, HAT RACK allows a Raspberry Pi to be mounted upside down.
 No need for ribbon cables or messy wiring, just plug & play!
 Available as a kit, simply solder whichever headers / sockets you require for your project.
-Or buy an assembled unit with all the parts pre-installed <a href="https://plasmadan.com/hatrack" target="_blank">here</a>.
+Or buy an assembled unit with all the parts pre-installed [here](https://plasmadan.com/hatrack).

-## Multiple Uses
+## Versitile

 ![HAT RACK](/img/hat-rack-raspberry-pi-alternate.png)